Rolv-Arild/Necto/README.md

 We're currently not accepting compute donations but thanks for your interest!

-# What is Nexto++?
+# What is Nexto+?

-Nexto++ is a secret post-training upgrade to Nexto that increases its already impressive skill.
+Nexto+ is a secret post-training upgrade to Nexto that increases its already impressive skill.
 It is not available for play but may make appearances in future RLBot tournaments.

 # What is Toxic Nexto?